albertosantini/hyperhtml-styleguide/README.md

 }
 ```

 If you use a third party lib (for instance `Introspected`), watching an object or array for changes, the state (or a slice of the state) is passed to the service.
-Finally, when the componenent (or other ones) change the properties in the model, using the service methods, the template is update.
+Finally, when the component (or other ones) change the properties in the model, using the service methods, the template is update.

 Stretching a bit further this approach, you may use a state container.